weecology/forecasting-course/content/lessons/intro-to-forecasting/discussion_questions.md

 ## Forecasting data and methods

-* What are the general types of models that can be used for forecasting and how to they differ?
+* What are the general types of models that can be used for forecasting and how do they differ?
 * What are the different ways in which model parameters are determined?
 * When might these different approaches be most appropriate in ecology?
 * What are the different ways in which time and can incorporated into models?